-early 14c., "row, line series;" c.
-1400, a row of an army, from Old French renc, ranc "row, line" (Modern French rang), from Frankish *hring or some other Germanic source (compare Old High German hring "circle, ring"), from Proto-Germanic *hringaz "circle, ring, something curved," from nasalized form of PIE root *sker- (2) "to turn, bend."
+early 14c., "row, line, or series;" c.
+1400, a row of an army, from Old French renc, ranc "row, line" (Modern French rang), from Frankish *hring or some other Germanic source (compare Old High German hring "circle, ring"), from Proto-Germanic *hringaz "circle, ring, something curved" (from nasalized form of PIE root *sker- (2) "to turn, bend").

 Meaning "a social division, class of persons" is from early 15c.
-Meaning "high station in society" is from early 15c.
+Meaning "high status or position in society" is from early 15c.
 Meaning "a relative position" is from c.
 1600.
 Sense of "one of the rows of squares across a chess board" is by 1570s.
 Military ranks "the body of private soldiers" is attested by 1809.